Nu-invariants of extra-twisted connected sums: Examples

 \begin{ex} For $X = \PP^3$ (which has $r = 4$), $Y$ is isomorphic to a quartic in $\PP^4$ with defining equation of the form $X_0^4 + F(X_1, X_2, X_3, X_4)$, giving entry~17 in Table~\ref{table:blocks}.
 These are special elements of the family~14 of blocks obtained in Example \ref{ex:nonsymblocks}.

 Further, we can of course also consider this as a family of blocks with involution; then we recover a subfamily of family~15, which already came up in Example~\ref{ex:invblocks}. \end{ex}

 Before producing some examples with isolated fixpoints, let us recall that we need to find a generator~$\tau$ of~$\Gamma$ that acts on the normal bundle~$\nu_\K$ by~$\zeta^{-1} = e^{-\frac{2\pi i}k}$.
-Then by Remark~\ref{Rem2x.1}, the contribution of the fixpoint set to the extended $\nu$-invariant is given by~$D_{\tau^\eps}(Z)$ with~$\eps$ as in equation~\eqref{2.w.5}, where for brevity, we write~$D_\gamma(Z)$ instead of~$D_\gamma(V)$ as in Definition~\ref{Def2x.1}.
+Then by Remark~\ref{Rem2x.1}, the contribution of the fixpoint set to the extended \nuinvt is given by~$D_{\tau^\eps}(Z)$ with~$\eps$ as in Section~\ref{2.w}, where for brevity, we write~$D_\gamma(Z)$ instead of~$D_\gamma(V)$ as in Definition~\ref{Def2x.1}.

-\begin{rmk} While the action of $\Gamma$ on the normal bundle of the fixed curve $\wt C$ does not affect the~$\bar\nu$-invariant by Theorem~\ref{Thm2x.1}, it is easy to describe in a uniform way in all our examples.
+\begin{rmk} While the action of $\Gamma$ on the normal bundle of the fixed curve $\wt C$ does not affect the~\xnuinvt by Theorem~\ref{Thm2x.1}, let us mention that it is easy to describe in a uniform way in all our examples.

 The exceptional divisor $E$ in $Z$ is biholomorphic to $C \times \PP^1$.
 We can choose the identification so that $C \times \{(1:0)\}$ is the intersection $E \cap \K$, while $C \times \{ (0:1) \}$ is the 1-dimensional component $\wt C$ of the fixed set of $\Gamma$ in $Z$.
 The action of $\tau \in \Gamma$ on $E$ is trivial on the $C$ factor, and can be identified with $(Y_0 : Y_1) \mapsto (\zeta Y_0 : Y_1)$ on the $\PP^1$ factor, for $\zeta$ such that $\tau$ acts on~$\nu_\K$ by $\zeta^{-1}$.